 Heart of Darkness, after all, is an indictment of most colonialist practices.
 Unfortunately, the book also presents two unsavory corollaries to that indictment.
 The first ugly corollary is that one of the various reasons that colonialism is often a bad thing is the dangerous proximity it necessitates between ‘advanced people’ and ‘primitive people.’
 Kurtz’ case is meant to showcase the probable result of such proximity, and this same danger is being highlighted in the famous passage where Marlow identifies London and the Thames as having once been a ‘dark place.’
 The second ugly corollary is that there is a right way to do colonialism, when it is based solely on the benevolent desire to spread civilization.

-The ugliness of these propositions needs hardly to be explained, and it will be familiar to any attentive reader of Rudyard Kipling: they both take for granted that anywhere unlike Conrad’s civilization is inherently inferior, and anyone inhabiting such a place is thoroughly primitive, or even inhuman.
+The ugliness of these propositions needs hardly to be explained, and it will be familiar to any attentive reader of Rudyard Kipling: they both take for granted that anywhere unlike Conrad’s civilization is inherently inferior, and that anyone inhabiting such a place is thoroughly primitive, or even inhuman.
 But the fact remains that Conrad’s novella was received in its time as a stinging criticism of the violence that often accompanies colonialism (the sort of brutality associated with Belgian colonialism in the Congo).
 This does not exempt Conrad from his xenophobia in Heart of Darkness, but it shows his place in his society as a man who opposed the old way and its horrifying violence.
 As Achebe writes, “Conrad saw and condemned the evil of imperial exploitation but was strangely unaware of the racism on which it sharpened its iron tooth” (Achebe 261).